HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 ### How We Split the Work

-- **Harshith**: Harshith: Led anomaly detection research, implemented the statistical detector, and handled performance + configuration across the system.
+- **Harshith**: Led anomaly detection research, implemented the statistical detector, and handled performance + configuration across the system.
 - **Aryaman**: Led user-facing components, developing the dashboard UI/UX, backend API, and all visualization modules.
 - **Dirgha**: Led data engineering components, creating the ETL workflow, Spark infrastructure, and the clustering anomaly detection model.
 -